Complete Guide to Fishing Lipless Crankbaits

 They typically have two small treble hooks underneath their bodies.
 Lipless crankbaits are sometimes referred to as rattlebaits, traps, or vibe cranks due to the beads in their bodies that produce a rattle or knocker sound.
 Although most baits have rattles a few lipless crankbaits are silent and do not have rattles.

 Unlike other crankbaits that float and have to rely on their lip/bill to dive down, lipless crankbaits don’t have a bill.
 Instead, lipless crankbaits sink.
 This makes them very versatile as they can be fished at any depth by speeding up or slowing down your retrieve.
-You can more accurately target certain depths by watching your bait sink then counting down each cast.
-For example, if your bait sinks 2ft per second then you would need to countdown 5 seconds before starting your retrieve to target 10ft down.

 When to Use a Lipless Crankbait